 “I ran towards my son and saw blood flowing from his right hand as the upper part of the hand was lying on the gound.
 I froze.
 He rushed to his mother who started screaming,” Iticha explains.

 The screams attracted the attention of a neighbour, Maudlin Gachuri, who came and tried to calm the situation.

 “I didn’t know what to do.
 I felt like my heart had stopped beating.
 I was crying with blood all over me.
 Our neighbour, Gachuri, came and asked where the hand had dropped.
 She rushed and found it on the ground, picked it up, and told us to rush to the hospital,” said Lydia, Benevolence’s mother.

-- 2 Why Kenya is worst place to be as child with cancer
+- 2 Why Kenya is worst African country to be a nurse

 She said when the neighbour handed her the severed hand, she put it in a paper bag that was on the floor.
 She then wrapped her son’s injured arm in a clean cloth and rushed him to hospital.

 “I just picked up the bag, dropped the hand inside and rushed to Nazareth Hospital where they did first aid, put the hand in a cooler box and referred us to Kenyatta National Hospital (KNH) in Nairobi,” she said.